Updated:

 This separation transforms chaos into clarity.
 Each conversation has context.
 Every message belongs to its proper project timeline.

+Building projects generate thousands of documents.
+Blueprints, technical drawings, contracts, permits, change orders, material specifications.
 Traditional file sharing creates version control disasters.
 Contractors arrive on-site with outdated plans.
 Structural engineers reference superseded specifications.

+These mistakes cost money and time.
+They erode client confidence.
 A client portal becomes the single source of truth.
 All project documents live in one organized location.
 Version control happens automatically — everyone accesses the latest approved files.

 When the structural engineer uploads revised beam calculations, the contractor gets notified immediately.
 No more working from obsolete drawings.

-Real-Time Project Tracking That Actually Works
+Real-Time Project Tracking and Self-Service Support

+Clients call constantly asking "How's my project progressing?"
+These interruptions fragment deep work sessions.
 A client portal answers these questions before they're asked.
 Project milestones appear in a visual timeline.
 Task completion updates automatically.

 Clients log in whenever curiosity strikes.
 They see current status, upcoming deadlines, and completed phases without bothering the architect.
+This transparency reduces phone calls and status meetings.
+Architects regain focused work time for design and problem-solving.

 Simple questions consume surprising amounts of time.
 "Where do I find the electrical plans?"
 "When is the next site visit?"
 "Who handles permit applications?"
+A FAQ builder addresses these repetitive inquiries.
+Clients find answers independently through searchable help sections and project timelines.

 This self-service capability redirects architect energy toward value-creating activities than information retrieval.
+Similar to how customer portals are becoming the new website, these platforms create a central hub for all project-related interactions.

 Traditional site reporting happens in two stages.
 First, handwritten notes during the site visit.
 Second, typing formal reports back at the office.
+This double-handling wastes time and introduces errors.

 Mobile client portals enable real-time reporting.
 Architects photograph issues, add notes, and assign responsible parties while standing on-site.